bkuker/g15-tools/README.md

 ## Getting Started

-These tools are written in JavaScript because I love you.
+These tools are written in TypeScript because I love you.

 Also because huge inspiration and help came from Paul's web based emulator, and I envision these tools being used to add the ability to program his emulator via an integrated web based interface.